 Shortlist: Top 17 Ecuador Retirement Books on Kindle

-A couple of years ago, we wrote about the top books about living and traveling in Ecuador.
+A couple of years ago, we wrote about the top books about Ecuador.
 These were primarily print books and were more travel related than about retirement and relocation.

 This list is primarily Kindle-only books – meaning that most are not available in print.
 And while there are a couple of Ecuador travel books, the majority are all about retirement in Ecuador – written by expats actually living here.

 This is the short list.
 Below, you’ll find a second list with a brief review, pricing and an image of each book cover.

 - Living and Retiring in Cuenca: 101 Questions Answered

 - Expats in Ecuador: Life in Cuenca Second Edition

 - Expats in Ecuador: Life In Cuenca

 - A Golden Girl’s Guide to Retirement in Cuenca